In-app messages

 📘

-If you want to delete any component, for example, a button or a header, you only need to delete its text, and the whole component will be deleted along with it.
+If you want to delete any component, for example, a button or a header, you only need to delete its text.
+The entire component will be deleted along with it.

-To see how the message looks for a specific customer/segment of customers or for Android or iOS devices click on Preview and select the specific segment of customers or the kind of the desired kind of device.
-(Note: Image URL links cannot be longer than 190 characters)
+To see how the message looks for a specific customer/segment of customers or for Android or iOS devices click on Preview and select the specific segment of customers and the device type.

 • Custom fonts are not supported.